15 Best New Indie Horror Games In 2024

 indie horror 2024 mouthwashing 1

 But that doesn’t do the game justice.
 Between the game’s grotesque imagery that will leave you traumatized, emotional threads that will leave you devastated, and scares that will leave you screaming (then crying), Mouthwashing is a true piece of art, built to rival many of the classic space-horror and thriller films that inspired it.
 It won’t just terrify you, it will leave you a shell of yourself.
-As depraved psychologically depraved as it is philosophically dense, Mouthwashing is the kind of horror story that changes you by the time you see its credits roll after 2 to 3 hours.
+As psychologically depraved as it is philosophically dense, Mouthwashing is the kind of horror story that changes you by the time you see its credits roll after 2 to 3 hours.

 The monsters and jumpscares of Mouthwashing are one thing — being among the most harrowing of the year without ever feeling cheap — but the true horror of Moutwashing lies in its insanely, unbelievably messed up narrative.
 As you slowly descend through the story (and it can truly only be called a descent), you will come to realize just how horrible and cruel the circumstances within the story are, making the jumpscares and frights just that much more crippling.
 Featuring the kind of horror that will keep you awake at night for days to come, and give you nightmares once you do finally find sleep, Mouthwashing embodies true terror.
-While other games have more potent jumpscares, it is hard to thing of any other game as scary as Mouthwashing.
+While other games have more potent jumpscares, it is hard to think of any other game as scary as Mouthwashing.

 Disagree with any of our ratings?
 Think there are any other indie horror gems we missed?
 Want to argue that Still Wakes the Deep should count as an indie title?
 Let’s discuss in the comments below.